lkelley36/Engineering-3/README.md

 ### Reflection

 This assignment was pretty simple.
 I had fun getting the servo to work too.
 I'm not the best at coding but I had lots of help with this assignment.
 One thing I struggled with though was getting the things I needed from the adafruit libraries, it's a bit more complex as to what I'm used to coding with.
+I learned a little more about how to wire up a servo which was helpful.
+I'd say in the future, make a list of all the things the code needs before you start writing it.

 __________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________